-Jicama was a perfect candidate to add some dimension to this delicious oil free vegan black bean and corn salad recipe.
-It works magically with all the ingredients, especially the guajillo chili lime dressing.
-And it has a pleasing texture.
+Jicama works magically with all the ingredients of this salad, especially the guajillo chili lime dressing.
+And it has such a pleasing texture.

 A few notes…